-At the top of every page on this website, you will see our Panic Button.
-Click that any time to immediately hide this page if your partner comes into the room.
+At the top of every page on this website, you will see our “Hide This Website” button.
+Click that at any time to go back to your home page.

 Your computer and telephone keep records.
 Get familiar with what information is being saved.
 Here are some general guidelines.
 For many women, this information can be complex and overwhelming.
-If you are not sure you can be safe, do not use a computer or telephone that your partner has access to.
-You can use computers at a public library or a payphone to reach out for help.
+If you are not sure you can remove traces of your activity, do not use a computer or telephone that your abuser has access to.
+Consider using computers at a public library or a pay phone to reach out for help.

 Every website browser (Internet Explorer, Mozilla, Google Chrome, Safari) keeps a record of websites you have visited.
 Find instructions on how to delete “cookies” or “temporary internet files”.
 You can use the HELP function of your browser.
-Many browsers will also remember things you have searched for, so delete any previous searches such as “signs of abuse” “am I being abused” or “how to erase websites I have visited.
+Many browsers will also remember things you have searched for, so be sure to delete any previous searches such as: signs of abuse, am I being abused, or how to erase websites I have visited.
 You can also use a private or incognito window for your research, as these windows do not record your history.

 Your email program will save a copy of any sent messages.
-Make sure to completely remove any emails that your partner might find, or do not use a computer or email box that your partner has access to.
-If you have emailed Interval House and we did not respond, call us instead.
+Make sure to completely remove any emails that your partner might find, or do not use a computer or email address that your partner has access to.
+If you have emailed Interval House and did not receive a reply, please call us instead.